amandabottacini/amandabottacini/README.md

 ## Hi there, my name is Amanda Bottacini!
-Data Science student at EBAC and studying Python in my spare time
+Data Science student at EBAC and studying Python in my spare time.
+I’m an economist turned tech enthusiast, combining my love for business and technology.
+With a solid background in finance and tech, I’ve been working in project financial planning, ensuring precision and efficiency.

 - 👩🏼‍💻 Currently a Project Financial Planning Analyst
 - 📚 Seeking to enhance my skills for a professional transition